Last Updated on September 18, 2021 by Chenée Lewis

 - sour cream – our not-so-secret ingredient!
 Make sure you use a full-fat sour cream, and that it’s room temperature as well.

-- cake flour – using cake flour in this lemon sour cream pound cake gives us a soft, tender crumb that is so perfect with the buttery cake.
+- cake flour – making our lemon sour cream pound cake using cake flour gives us a soft, tender crumb that is so perfect with the buttery cake.
 Be sure to use a kitchen scale to measure by weight, or use the spoon-and-level method to measure by volume.
 If you don’t have cake flour, see below for an easy substitute!

 - baking soda – we’ll add a little baking soda to make sure that we get a nice lift to this cake.